mathjax/MathJax-docs/options/safe.rst

 .. _safe-scriptlevelRange:
 .. describe:: scriptlevelRange: [-2, 2]

-   This specifies the range of values allowd for the :attr:`scriptlevel` MathML attribute (for ``<math>`` and ``<mstyle>`` nodes).
+   This specifies the range of values allowed for the :attr:`scriptlevel` MathML attribute (for ``<math>`` and ``<mstyle>`` nodes).
 These are filtered to prevent users from making text that is too large (via negative :attr:`scriptlevel`) or